Strilanc/Strilanc.github.io/_posts/2015-01-17-Superdense-Coding-on-the-Fly-and-in-Reverse.markdown

 However, there is a caveat to that limitation.
 If the sender and receiver happen to share a [bell pair](http://en.wikipedia.org/wiki/Bell_state), they can consume said bell pair to pack 2 classical bits into a single qubit in a process called [superdense coding](http://en.wikipedia.org/wiki/Superdense_coding).
 In [a previous post](http://strilanc.com/quantum/2014/05/03/Storing-Bandwidth-with-Superdense-Coding.html), I talked about how this is like "storing bandwidth".

 In this post, I'm going to go one step further.
-Instead of consuming previously shared bell pairs, we'll be making them on fly and thereby doubling the classical information flow in one direction... by sending quantum information in the *opposite* direction.
+Instead of consuming previously shared bell pairs, we'll be making them on the fly and thereby doubling the classical information flow in one direction... by sending quantum information in the *opposite* direction.

 **A Field of Swaps**